Alternative Medical Support Services

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Online Alternative Medical Support Services Programs

-In 2018-2019, 9 schools offered a alternative medical support program of some type.
+In the 2018-2019 academic year, 9 schools offered some type of alternative medical support services program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.